-Culturally we are doing a really good job of normalizing the use of therapy and medication, but I wonder sometimes if we underemphasize that therapy takes time and effort to work.
-It’s not unusual for people entering therapy for the first time to expect rapid results or that they can use therapy to recover with minimal participation in the process.
+Culturally, we are doing a really good job of normalizing the use of therapy and medication, but I wonder sometimes if we underemphasize the fact that therapy takes time and effort to truly work.
+Because of the cultural normalization of being in therapy versus the lack of discussion regarding the true reality of the therapeutic process, it is not unusual for people entering therapy for the first time to expect rapid results or that they can use therapy to recover with minimal participation in the process.

-While there are treatments for various symptoms designed to bring relief quickly (usually a combination of medication and therapy), and therapies that can help individuals who aren’t completely bought into the idea of psychotherapy, those are the exceptions rather than the norm.
+While there are treatments for various symptoms designed to bring relief quickly (usually a combination of medication and therapy), and that there are therapies that can help individuals who are not completely bought into the idea of psychotherapy, those are the exceptions rather than the norm.

 Quick-fix breakthroughs get glamorized in pop culture’s version of therapy and shape our expectations of how therapy will work for us, but in real life, change comes slowly.